+Five residents live in this designated centre which was provided from a large house in a quiet rural setting in County Kildare.
 The inspector found that residents received a high standard of care and support.
 There was evidence of a high level of compliance with the Health Act 2007 (Care and Support of Residents in Designated Centres for Persons (Children and Adults) with Disabilities) Regulations 2013 and this was reflected in a number of positive outcomes for residents.
 Residents interacted with the inspector throughout the inspection and gave positive feedback regarding their lives in the centre and the support provided to them.

 There was a clearly defined system of governance and management.
-The requirements for the post of person in charge were met.
-There was evidence of good oversight of the service and systems in place to monitor the quality and safety of care.
-Responsive systems were in place to respond to residents' needs and to support residents to maintain good health and achieve their individual developmental goals.
+The inspector found the service was managed and run by a suitably qualified person in charge who had good oversight of the service and systems in place to monitor the quality and safety of care.
+Responsive systems were in place to respond to residents' needs and changes in their conditions.

+Residents were encouraged and supported to lead independent lives which included opportunities for employment and engagement with friends, neighbours and the local community.
 Residents were consulted about their care needs and had a say in the operation of the centre.
 There was an effective system of individualised assessment and care planning to meet residents care needs.
 There were good links with the behavioural support team and person centred behavioural support plans were developed and implemented where needed.
-However, some improvement was required with regard to the systems and documentation in place for the administration of PRN "as required" medications.
+Systems were in place to meet the healthcare needs of residents and to provide medications safely.